 For our youngest students, ISP offers a pre-school Primary Years Programme (PYP) Nursery class for 3-4 year olds.
 To qualify, the child must be 3 years old on or before September 1 of the current academic year.
 For more information on ages and grade placement, please visit the grade placement section of our website.

-Fluency in English is not a criterion for admission (with the exception of candidates applying for grades 10, 11 or 12, in which case a functional level of academic English is required).
+Fluency in English is not a criterion for admission (with the exception of candidates applying for Grades 10, 11 or 12, in which case a more advanced level of academic English is required).
 ISP provides substantial additional support for students who are beginning in English up to and including Grade 9.
 For information about Grade 10 applicants whose English level is still only basic, please contact the admissions office directly.

 At ISP, we recognize the importance of French as the language of our host country and, as such, it plays a key role in school life.
-In Nursery, Pre-Kindergarten and Kindergarten, students have one and a half hours of French per week (two classes of 45 minutes each).
+In Nursery, Pre-Kindergarten and Kindergarten, students have approximately one and a half hours of French per week in small groups.
 In Grades 1 to 5, students study approximately four hours of French per week and are split into different ability levels.
 Grades 6 to 10 have a minimum of three hours of French per week, with four different ability levels available.
 Students in these grades may also choose to take additional French in place of a third language, taking them to six hours per week.
-Similarly, advanced or native French speakers can choose to increase their exposure to French in place of a third language, by following a “Cultures et Sociétés” course which investigates French and Francophone culture through language, art and media.
+Similarly, advanced or native French speakers can choose to increase their exposure to French instead of a third language, by following a “Cultures et Sociétés” course which investigates French and Francophone culture through language, art and media.
 In Grades 11 and 12, students can take French as an IB Diploma subject, at Higher or Standard Levels, and as a Language Acquisition or Language and Literature course, as appropriate.
-We also offer the option to take a French enrichment course in Grades 11 and 12, for students whose IB DP programme does not include French.

-In our 2016 graduating class, approximately 70% of our Grade 12 students were awarded bilingual diplomas through the IB Diploma Programme.
-This is more than double the worldwide figure of approximately 30%.
+In our 2018 graduating class, close to 50% of our Grade 12 students were awarded bilingual diplomas through the IB Diploma Programme.
+The worldwide average is approximately 30%.

 Please keep in mind that classes are taught in English at ISP and it is not a “bilingual” curriculum.
 However, French is a mandatory subject from Nursery through Grade 10 and an available course at all language proficiency levels in the IB Diploma Programme.